Runalyze/admin-docs/update.rst

 Upgrade from 2.1 to 2.2
 ***********************

+.. note:: Please directly update from 2.1 to 2.2.1 to avoid any known problems with upgrading from single-user installations.

 From v2.2+ RUNALYZE does not support single-user installations without account anymore.
 You can skip this section if your installation does use an account.

 Upgrade single-user installation